 Dr. Shea is a director of the UML Center for Cellular Neurobiology and Neurodegeneration.
 He’s a leading pioneer on the subject, having studied the effects of apples on brain health for over a decade.
 He’s published several studies that show the brain-boosting benefits of apples.

-Most recently, Dr. Shea’s research team studied 21 patients between the ages of 72 to 93.
+Dr. Shea’s research team studied 21 patients between the ages of 72 to 93.
 Each of the patients was diagnosed with moderate-to-severe AD.
 He gave them two four-ounce glasses of apple juice each day for a month.
 After just 30 days, his team noted major changes in mood and behavior.
 Changes included improvement in anxiety, depression and delusion.